TykTechnologies/tyk-k8s-bootstrap/README.md

 | TYK_K8SBOOTSTRAP_TYK_ORG_ID                    | corresponds to the organisation ID that is being created.                                                                                                                                                             |
 | TYK_K8SBOOTSTRAP_TYK_DASHBOARDLICENSE          | corresponds to the license key of Tyk Dashboard.                                                                                                                                                                      |

+## Bootstrapped Environments

+If Tyk is already bootstrapped, the application will bypass the creation of the Tyk Organization and Admin User, proceeding directly with the creation of Kubernetes Secrets.

+Given that the Kubernetes Secrets require values for `TYK_AUTH` and `TYK_ORG`, it is essential to provide these values through the respective environment variables, called `TYK_K8SBOOTSTRAP_TYK_ADMIN_AUTH` for `TYK_AUTH` and `TYK_K8SBOOTSTRAP_TYK_ORG_ID` for `TYK_ORG`.

+Ensure that these environment variables are set appropriately.

+> [!WARNING]
+> If these values are not provided, `TYK_AUTH` and `TYK_ORG` values in Kubernetes secrets will be empty string.
+You may
+> need to update the secret later to populate these values.

 ## Required RBAC roles for the app to work inside the Kubernetes cluster

 Given that the applications operate as Chart Hooks to execute specific actions, such as creating Kubernetes Secrets,